arthurbirate/mymusicApp/README.md

 on gradle.properties the following dependecies should be added:

 * Dexter karumi this simplifies the process of requesting permissions at runtime. get it here <https://github.com/Karumi/Dexter>
 * for the audio visualiser which i am still working on... you can get it here  <https://github.com/aashrafh/AudioVisualizer>

+# OverView

+This project is still under development the App can not fetch music from a device which i am currently working on and i am still looking for more information.